doppelar0n/diffdir/README.md

 docker run -it -v "$PWD:/code" bats/bats:latest /code/test
 ```

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request with any enhancements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.